ZEISS-PiWeb/PiWeb-Api/_pages/0123-restapi-dataservice-catalogs.md

 There are two different options for deleting catalogs:

 * delete all catalogs or
-* delete one or more certain catalogs identified by their uuid.
-Therefore you need to add the filter parameter `catalogUuids` to the request uri.
+* delete one or more specific catalogs identified by their uuid.
+For this request you need to add the filter parameter `catalogUuids` to the request uri.
 {% endcapture %}
 {% assign exampleCaption="Delete the catalog with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}